bdkent/gh-pr-ext/README.md

 ## Support

 Enjoying the extension?
-Perhaps you could leave a review on extension store or [buy me a coffee](https://www.buymeacoffee.com/bdkent) :coffee: to say thanks?
+Perhaps you could leave a review on the extension store or [buy me a coffee](https://ko-fi.com/bdkent ) :coffee: to say thanks?

 ## Install